Vkeerthu/epilepsy_detection/README.md

 - **Jupyter Notebooks**: Used for exploratory data analysis and model prototyping.

-- ** Virtualenv or Conda**: Tools for creating isolated Python environments to manage dependencies.
+- ** [Optional]Virtualenv or Conda**: Tools for creating isolated Python environments to manage dependencies.

 Please ensure you have these tools installed and configured before running the project.